KevinAst/action-u/docs/basics.md

      action creator with NO parameters, and consequently no action payload properties.

-   - There are additional `actionMeta` properties that we will discuss later.
+   - There are more `actionMeta` properties that will be discussed later.

 1. All other nodes (like `userMsg`) are merely intermediate nodes that organize (i.e. add meaning) to the overall shape of the action structure.

----
-## Various Action Structure Shapes
+## Various ActionStruct Shapes

-We have a lot of flexibility in how we organize our action structure.
+We have a lot of flexibility in how we organize our ActionStruct.

 For example, ActionNodes (i.e. action creators) can even contain sub-structure.
-As a result, we could define the two actions (above) by removing the `display` nomenclature, making the `userMsg` node an action creator, that in turn holds other structure:
+As a result, we could define the two actions *(above)* by removing the `display` nomenclature, making the `userMsg` node an action creator, that in turn holds other structure: